 Berlin has the largest Turkish community outside of Turkey, with most Turks living in Kreuzberg and Neukölln, after having come to the city in the 1950s, 60s and 70s as part of a post-war employment treaty called ‘guest worker’.
 Bringing their cultural flare to Berlin, they’ve made the city into the world’s second Turkish capital.
 This is why I would like to take you on a trip through Turkey in Berlin.

 In my book, I have compiled the most beautiful Turkish places in Berlin.
-Until the book is published, I want you to get a taste of Turkey in Berlin by introducing my "Top 5 places to experience Turkish culture in Berlin".
+For now I want you to get a taste of Turkey in Berlin by introducing my "Top 5 places to experience Turkish culture in Berlin".

 just check out my online shop for "TRAVEL THE WORLD IN BERLIN".